wiheto/teneto/docs/contribute.rst

 Suggestions of things that need to be added:

-- Community detection (redo without igraph).
 - Control theory.
 - Weighted shortest paths.
-- Matplotlib kwags in plot arguments.
 - More network measures.
-- More derive alternative.
+- More derive_temporalnetwork alternatives.
 - Null models.
 - Better documentation/tutorials
+- More plot alternatives